Cahzello/Cahzello-Blog/README.md

 Woala..
 <br>
-Now Cahzello Blog is ready to use in local development
+Now Cahzello Blog is ready to use in local development.